pivotal/docs-tap/cli-plugins/apps/reference/dependency-matrix.hbs.md

-# Dependency Matrix
+# Apps CLI dependency matrix

-This topic tells you what versions of the Tanzu Apps CLI are supported in Tanzu Application Platform.
+This topic tells you what versions of the Tanzu Apps CLI are supported in Tanzu Application Platform (commonly known as TAP).

 | Tanzu Application Platform Version   | Apps CLI Version | Required Cartographer Version |
 | ------------- | -------------    | -------------                 |